 The Mississippi map turtle is a popular pet in the United States.

 The range of the Russian tortoise includes southeastern Russia, eastern Iran, northwest Pakistan, and Afghanistan.
 Maturing at 8-10 inches, these tortoises are aggressive, eager to eat, and relatively active for a tortoise.
 A female Russian tortoise can start to lay eggs when she's just 4.5 inches long.

 The Greek tortoise (also called the spur-thighed tortoise) hails from North Africa, southern Europe, and southwest Asia.
 They mature between five and eight inches and can be one of the longest living tortoises; some have been reported living well into their 100s.
 However, in the wild, they rarely live past 20 due to predators.

 The Greek tortoise spends much of its time grazing.
 While they do not like to be held, they do tend to become very responsive to their keepers and are known for being easy-going, friendly, and interactive.

 If you're considering bringing a turtle into your home, do your research.
-There is much more to learn about all ten of these types of land turtles, and because turtles can live for years, you'll want to make sure that you choose the right species for your home.
-In addition to these turtles, other types of turtles that are suitable for pets include the spiny softshell, mud turtle, green turtle, diamondback terrapin( Malaclemys terrapin), bog turtle, and common musk turtle.
+There is much more to learn about all of these types of land turtles, and because turtles can live for years, you'll want to make sure that you choose the right species for your home.
+In addition to these turtles, other types of turtles that are suitable for pets include the spiny softshell, mud turtle, green turtle, diamondback terrapin( Malaclemys terrapin), bog turtle, and common musk turtle, also known as the stinkpot turtle.